Mitsubishi Elevator Creates an IoT-Enabled Remote Monitoring System

 Increasingly, though, the “elevator becomes a commodity more and more like your washing machine in your house,” said Visser.
 “You don’t know the brand.”
 So, Mitsubishi realized that the differentiator was less in the elevator itself, and more in the technology, guaranteed uptime, and value provided around an elevator.

-The robustness and flexibility of low-code provided an avenue to meet all those needs head-on, and TimeSeries proved to be the partner to help Mitsubishi realize their big ambitions as quickly as possible.
+The robustness and flexibility of low-code provided an avenue to meet all those needs head-on.
+To realize their big ambitions rapidly, Mitsubishi adopted the Mendix development platform and enlisted TimeSeries to support their implementation.

 Mitsubishi is also working to create an integrated maintenance system.
 They began this process by developing and perfecting smaller, fit-for-purpose applications, then integrating them to deliver a holistic, valuable experience.

 First, they’ve deployed a new field service application, mainly built for their maintenance engineers to “reduce their administration and support their job,” according to Visser.
-This app allows Mitsubishi’s back office to know where their engineers are at all times and ensure that the right engineer is being assigned to emergency jobs more quickly.
-This creates time efficiencies and cost savings by getting engineers out to sites more quickly and helping to avoid unnecessary maintenance visits.
+This app:

 Further, Mitsubishi already has IoT sensors collecting data from all their elevators, monitoring usage and incidents, such as heavy rain or floods.
 This data is sent back to a new remote monitoring system, which automatically schedules maintenance for any given elevator over an entire year.
 This helps not just in future resource planning, but also in reducing the organization’s carbon footprint by avoiding unnecessary service visits.